Last Glacial Maximum: Europe

 Reconstructions of the LGM climate in the Western Palearctic, based on rodent associations, suggest that cooling was significantly greater in winter than in summer, consistent with findings from other proxies like pollen.
 The rodent-based model estimated an average mean annual temperature anomaly of −5.3 °C compared with present-day temperatures, with the mean temperature of the coldest month exhibiting a change of almost −7 °C, while the mean temperature of the warmest month anomaly reached only −3.4 °C. Spatial analysis of these reconstructions indicates a pronounced latitudinal gradient, alongside regional differences, suggesting that temperature anomalies were higher in northwestern Europe but smaller in southwestern and eastern Europe compared to results from some general circulation models.

 Northern Europe was largely covered by ice, with the southern boundary of the ice sheets passing through Germany and Poland.
 This ice extended northward to cover Svalbard and Franz Josef Land and northeastward to occupy the Barents Sea, the Kara Sea, and Novaya Zemlya, ending at the Taymyr Peninsula in what is now northwestern Siberia.
-Warming commenced in northern latitudes around 20,000 years ago, but it was limited and considerable warming did not take place until around 14,600 year ago.
+Warming commenced in northern latitudes around 20,000 years ago, but it was limited and considerable warming did not take place until around 14,600 years ago.